 If you work in the architecture, engineering and construction industry, you often have to compare large numbers of documents at the same time.
-Revu Mac’s MultiView feature makes this task more manageable.
+The Revu for Mac MultiView feature makes this task more manageable.

 MultiView turns your monitor into a versatile workspace for any situation.
 Have you ever wanted to compare two different floorplans, each with two different versions, at the same time?
 MultiView allows you to do that and much more.